nimiq/qr-scanner/README.md

 As an optional fourth parameter a specific resolution that should be worked on can be specified.
 The default is 400.

+As an optional fifth parameter a preference for the camera to use can be specified.
+Allowed values are `'environment'` and `'user'`.
+The default is `'environment'`.

+To use the default value for an optional parameter, omit it or use `undefined`.

 #### 3. Start scanning
 ```js
 qrScanner.start();